How to Track Feature Requests in Trello

 5. Notify users about feature releases

-Whenever the status of a particular feature requests changes, Rapidr automatically sends a custom branded email to everyone involved, including all the commenters, all the voters, and the author of the feature request.
-Trello doesn't have any system to automate the notification system.
+Whenever the status of a particular feature request changes, Rapidr automatically sends a custom-branded email to everyone involved, including all the commenters, all the voters, and the author of the feature request.
+Trello doesn't have any system to automate the notification system and announce releases with a product changelog.

 Show users their opinions matter and are being heard with Rapidr to improve your product with their insights and close the feedback loop.